-As shown on Sheet 14, 15, 16, 17 and 19 of 25 and described in the written materials exhibit 7, erosion and sedimentation controls will be utilized meeting the Maine Department of Environmental Protection's and the Town of Gorham's requirements.
+As shown on Sheets 18 through 26 and described in the written materials, erosion and sedimentation controls will be utilized meeting the Maine Department of Environmental Protection's and the Town of Gorham's requirements.

-The proposed construction of the residential units will not impact wetlands or water bodies.
+The proposed construction of the residential units within this phase will not impact wetlands or water bodies.
 There are some wetland impacts from construction of the wet pond and one street.
 The developer shall place erosion and sedimentation controls around the development site.

-Finding: Robie Street subdivision will not cause unreasonable soil erosion or reduction in the capacity of the land to hold water so that a dangerous or unhealthy condition may result.
+Finding: Robie Street subdivision shall not cause unreasonable soil erosion or a reduction in the capacity of the land to hold water so that a dangerous or unhealthy condition may result.